JasonStac/Simple-Site/README.md

 With most of my current experience being in systems level development, I wanted to try gaining some practical experience in web development and decided to make a simple website.
 Having my own catalogue of pictures from vacations and other memories, I figured making an image board style site could help me learn skills that carry over into structuring them in a more accessible, tag-based file structure.

 # Tools Used
 Currently, I've used Go with [ent](https://github.com/ent/ent) + [chi](https://github.com/go-chi/chi) for the backend, while having static HTML files served with some CSS and js attached.
-I'm also currently using [Tagify](https://github.com/yairEO/tagify) for selecting artists and tags for a post.
+I'm also currently using [Tagify](https://github.com/yairEO/tagify) for selecting people and tags for a post.
 I'm also using a PostgreSQL database.

 # Current Features
   - [x] Support for posts to contain image data
   - [x] Navigation bar
   - [x] Viewing a list of all posts
   - [x] Viewing a list of all tags
-  - [x] Viewing a list of all artists
+  - [x] Viewing a list of all people
   - [x] Registering an account
   - [x] Confirming passwords entered in fields both match
   - [x] Hashing password with bcrypt to store hash instead of plain password in database